(03) 8832 8005

 Most stores go silent after the order confirmation email.
 The customer gets their product, and… nothing.
 No follow-up.
 No relationship building.
 No reason to come back.

 Meanwhile, acquiring a new customer costs 5-7x more than retaining an existing one.
-Your post-purchase flow is the most efficient revenue driver in your entire marketing stack.
+Your post-purchase flow is the most efficient revenue driver in your entire marketing stack, and the post-purchase sequence breaks down every email in it.

 Build a post-purchase flow that includes: